OfirTheOne/Middlewall/README.md

 * Custom async validations

+## Quick Overview

 Working with Middlewall involve using
 - operations - validations methods
 - operators - activate and manipulate the validation methods

+In a nutshell, with the given operators you're composing a single block of validation from multiple individual validation operations then you can reuse that single block validation or transforming it to a middleware.